-Instead of copying material from a website, you can provide students with a link to the URL so students may access it for themselves.
+Instead of copying material from a website, you can provide a link to the URL so the reader may access content for themselves.
 Ensure any links are to authorised and legal copies that have been provided by the copyright holders.
 If you link to unlawful content, this is considered an infringement of copyright as you are authorising or facilitating an infringement.

 Curtin University material